ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 Note that leading zeros after the decimal point are not significant.
 They merely determine the location of the decimal point.

 :::Card Intro Example
-0.017 m has only two significant figures.
-(This is the 1.7 cm quoted before.)
+0.0167 m has only three significant figures.
+(This is the 1.67 cm quoted before.)

 :::